0xSickb0y/OffensiveToolkit/README.md

 # OffensiveToolkit

-OffensiveToolkit is a collection of custom scripts and programs designed to test, bypass, and experiment against security solutions.
+OffensiveToolkit is a collection of custom scripts and programs designed to test, bypass, and experiment against security solutions and core Operating System Features.

 ## Python